PhD projects in Physics of Living Matter

 - Moving and growing among entanglements: the role of DNA in the physics of bacterial swimming and aggregation

-- Physics of genome structure in disease
+- Physics of genome structure in health and disease

 - Statistical physics of dividing and differentiating stem cell populations